Curated Wireless Datasets for Aerial Network Research: UAV Trajectory, RSRP, and Throughput Dataset in Emulated and Simulated Environments

 \section{UAV Trajectory, RSRP, and Throughput Dataset in Emulated and Simulated Environments}

-UAV flight path data, including throughput and RSRP readings, are crucial to developing, experimenting with, and evaluating next-generation wireless networks and DT solutions.
-Our datasets capture critical A2G propagation and link characteristics based on trajectory, as well as interactions with emulated and simulated environments.
-The advantage of the emulation environment is that it implements full-stack software as it runs in real-world SDRs (such as USRPs) and UAVs; on the other hand, it can be relatively slow and computationally intensive for development purposes.
-Simulation abstractions offer the advantage of accelerating the development of UAS and radio algorithms that can subsequently be evaluated in emulation and real-world testbeds, though this comes at the expense of reduced realism.
+UAV flight path, including throughput and RSRP measurements, is crucial to developing, experimenting with, and evaluating next-generation wireless networks and DT solutions.
+The provided datasets capture critical A2G propagation and link characteristics as a function of trajectory, as well as interactions with emulated and simulated environments.
+The advantage of the emulation environment is that it executes the same software and protocol stack used in real-world testbeds, running on SDR-based radios and UAV platforms.
+However, it can be relatively slow and computationally intensive for development purposes.
+In contrast, simulation abstractions accelerate the design and testing of UAS and radio algorithms that can subsequently be deployed in emulation and real-world testbeds, though this comes at the expense of reduced realism.